Where Carolina kids build what's next.

 Yes.
 The whole point is that AI handles the syntax.
 We teach the thinking, the scoping, and the building.
 Kids with zero technical background ship working products by week 6.
 The skill being taught is "how to direct an AI to build something useful," not "how to type code."

-FOUNDING COHORT EST · 2026 · CAROLINAS
+PILOT COHORT FALL · 2026 · CAROLINAS